CZON

 Usage Tips

-You can use date declarations like "Today is January 8, 2026" within the document body (free format style).
+You can use date declarations like "Today is January 8, 2026" directly within the body text (format style is flexible).
 CZON will automatically recognize and process them.

-Traditional Markdown documents declare dates via YAML Frontmatter, requiring you to remember the corresponding field; otherwise, the date may not be correctly recognized.
+Traditional Markdown documents declare dates via YAML Frontmatter, which requires remembering the correct field names; otherwise, dates may not be recognized correctly.

-CZON supports declaring dates directly within the document body, avoiding the issue of forgetting to fill in Frontmatter fields.
+CZON supports declaring dates directly within the body text, eliminating the issue of forgetting to fill in Frontmatter fields.

-The AI will automatically extract and infer date information from the body and process it as the document's creation date.
+The AI will automatically extract and infer date information from the body text and treat it as the document's creation date.

-This method is more flexible and intelligent, enhancing the user experience.
+This approach is more flexible and intelligent, enhancing the user experience.

-As a side note, documents with dates can generate timeline views, making browsing and management easier.
-This is especially suitable for content types like diaries and blogs that benefit from timeline organization.
+As a side note, documents with dates can generate a timeline view, making browsing and management easier.
+This is particularly suitable for content types like diaries and blogs that benefit from a timeline.

 See Also